 Various actions and initiatives supporting D&I were taken in Monterail for quite some time.
 What are we doing to make sure we're moving in the right direction?

-More what we’ve already did you can find more on our workplace inclusion practices.
+More what we’ve already done you can find more on our workplace inclusion practices.

 We don’t want to slow down in the current year as we want to continue growing as a diverse and inclusive organization.
 We’ve planned upcoming actions which will support us in reaching this goal.
 For the 2021 we have planned: